Jane Fonda: Political activism

 During the 1960s, Fonda engaged in political activism in support of the Civil Rights Movement, and in opposition to the Vietnam War.
 Fonda's visits to France brought her into contact with leftist French intellectuals who were opposed to war, an experience that she later characterized as "small-c communism".
 Along with other celebrities, she supported the Occupation of Alcatraz Island by members of the American Indian Movement in 1969, which was intended to call attention to the failures of the government with regard to treaty rights and the movement for greater Indigenous sovereignty.

-She supported Huey Newton and the Black Panthers in the early 1970s, stating: "Revolution is an act of love; we are the children of revolution, born to be rebels.
-It runs in our blood."
-She called the Black Panthers "our revolutionary vanguard ... we must support them with love, money, propaganda and risk."
-She has been involved in the feminist movement since the 1970s and dovetails her activism in support of civil rights.

 Fonda and Barbra Streisand joined with ten other women in the entertainment industry of Greater Los Angeles to establish the Hollywood Women's Political Committee (HWPC) in 1984.
 The committee's initial goal was to assist in the presidential campaign of Walter Mondale and his running mate Geraldine Ferraro.
 The Mondale–Ferraro ticket failed against incumbents Ronald Reagan and George H. W. Bush, but HWPC retrenched itself with a list of New Left political goals, and helped to turn the Senate Democratic in 1986.
 In 1992, HWPC helped to elect a record-breaking number of women legislators, an achievement called the Year of the Woman.
 Described by observers as carrying forward the same political goals as Fonda and Streisand, HWPC continued its activism through political setbacks of 1994 and 1996, finally dissolving in 1997.
 During their run, the HWPC was called "the single most-powerful entertainment group" in politics.